Home » Ingredient Substitute » Paste & Sauce Substitutes » Kewpie Mayo: 6 Best Substitutes For It

 This gives the mayo a slightly nutty flavor to go along with the egg and sweet aspects that you’re familiar with.

-One of the things that we like about this alternative is its health benefits.
+One of the things that I like about this alternative is its health benefits.
 With fewer carbs and fats in it, it’s a great healthy substitute for standard or Kewpie mayo.

 Plus, it’s still good to be used in sandwiches and burgers like Kewpie mayo is, as well as served alongside a plate of sushi.

 Now, if you were expecting an avocado-based mayonnaise substitute that is good for vegans, we’re sorry to disappoint.
-This does still have egg products in it (it is still mayo, after all).
+This still has egg products in it (it is still mayo, after all).

 However, if you love your mayo extra smooth, a nice light sweet veggie flavor, and packing some healthier nutrients for your body, this is the substitute for you!